Aezdek/AntiWalkHack/README.md

 > ⚠️ Custom characters without a `HumanoidRootPart` are not supported.

+> Please do not rely on this anticheat, this is just a prototype!

-> This script runs **server-sided only**.
-Never trust the client for position validation.
+> This script runs **server-sided only**

 ## What It Doesn't Catch
+(The title literally says AntiSpeedHack) so it ofcourse does not do the following

-- Teleport hacks (single large position jump — detectable but needs tuning)
+- Teleport hacks (single large position jump, it is detectable but needs tuning)
-- Noclip (requires raycasting checks)
+- Noclip
 - Aim hacks, ESP, or any client-side visual exploits

 ## License